Louis J. Mordell

-Louis Joel Mordell (28 January 1888 – 12 March 1972) was an American-born British mathematician, known for pioneering research in number theory.
+Louis Joel Mordell (28 January 1888 – 12 March 1972) was an American-born British mathematician, known for his research in number theory.
 He was born in Philadelphia, United States, in a Jewish family of Lithuanian extraction.

 Education

 Mordell was educated at the University of Cambridge where he completed the Cambridge Mathematical Tripos as a student of St John's College, Cambridge, starting in 1906 after successfully passing the scholarship examination.
 He graduated as third wrangler in 1909.